Skip to content

 SBOM: the methodatlas-<version>-sbom.json file (CycloneDX 1.4 format) lists all runtime dependency components with their versions, hashes, and licence identifiers.
 Import it into your software composition analysis (SCA) platform or supply it to your legal / security team for third-party licence review.

 In regulated or air-gapped environments, download the archive and SBOM on an internet-connected machine, verify integrity, then transfer to the target environment.
+The SBOM is signed by the release pipeline and listed as a release asset alongside the binary archives; together they form a self-contained provenance bundle suitable for software-supply-chain attestation.

 Next steps